mmmarinho/ROS2_Tutorial/docs/source/inspecting_services.rst

 Start a service server
 ----------------------

-Similar to the discussion in topics, it is good to be able to test service servers without having to develop a complete service client.
+Similar to the discussion about topics, it is good to be able to test service servers without having to develop a complete service client.
 Let's starting by running the service server we created just now.

 .. warning::